preciofishbone/OmniaDocsG2/user-options/search-feedback-user/index.rst

 Send feedback on a search result
 =====================================

-In Omnia 6.7 and later it can be possible to send feedback on a search result.
-If that option is activated in Omnia Admin, a button is available in all Advanced search results, for example:
+It can be possible to send feedback on a search result, if that option is activated in Omnia Admin.
+A button is then available in all Advanced search results, for example:

 .. image:: search-feedback-user-example.png